FilipFl/logit/README.md

 It automatically creates a file at `~/.logit/config.yml` on first use.

-Feel free to edit it's safe to use config commands but feel free to edit it by hand.
+Feel free to edit it by hand but its safer to use config commands.

 ---